wavefrontHQ/docs/pages/doc/logging_send_logs.md

 summary: Learn about sending logs to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---

-{% include important.html content="Logs (Beta) is enabled only for selected customers.
+{% include important.html content="The Logs feature is enabled only for selected customers.
 To participate, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

 You can send logs to the Wavefront proxy from your log shipper or directly from your application.
 The Wavefront proxy sends the log data to our service.